iAmG-r00t/dotfiles/readme.md

 # Future Updates

-- [ ] Re-write the each scripts into single modules.
-(I had already done this but, I ended up deleting the whole directory by mistake that made me feel fed up.)
+~~- [ ] Re-write the each scripts into single modules.
+(I had already done this but, I ended up deleting the whole directory by mistake that made me feel fed up.)~~
-- [ ] Resctructure the whole repository.
+- [x] Resctructure the whole repository.
-- [ ] Add one liner's section for installing some certain tools and my custom `.bashrc`, this would be benefit if I am setting up a new server that I would only prefer to use bash in it.
+- [x] Add one liner's section for installing some certain tools and my custom `.bashrc`, this would be benefit if I am setting up a new server that I would only prefer to use bash in it.
-- [ ] Custom common aliases that I use in a single file, to be deployed in a bash enviroment.
+- [x] Custom common aliases that I use in a single file, to be deployed in a bash enviroment.
-- [ ] Other things that I will think of in the future ...
+- [x] Other things that I will think of in the future ...

+**NB:** This project has been changed but for sure it was an amaizing experience.